-1. About this report 2.
-Who do I contact?
-3. Which pupils does the school provide for?
-4. How does the school meet the needs of pupils with SEN and disabilities?
-5. How does the school identify pupils' special education needs?
-6. How does the school teach and support pupils with SEND?
-7. How will the curriculum and learning environment be matched to pupils' needs?
-8. How are parents and carers involved in reviewing their child's progress and planning support?
-9. How are pupils involved in reviewing their progress and planning their support?
-10. How does the school prepare and support pupils to transfer to a new school/ college or the next stage of education and life?
-11. What training do school staff have?
-12. How does the school measure how well it teaches and supports pupils with SEND?
-13. How accessible is the school and how does the school arrange equipment or facilities that pupils need?
-14. How are pupils with SEND included in activities with other pupils, including school trips?
-15. What support is there for pupils' overall wellbeing and their emotional, mental and social development?
-16. What specialist services does the school use to support pupils and their families?
-17. Where can I get information, advice and support?
-18. What do I do if I am not happy or want to complain?

-1 About this report (SEND CoP 6.81) • The Children and Families Act 2014 says that all maintained schools must publish a special educational needs and disabilities (SEND) information report every year.
-This report explains how our school meets the needs of pupils with SEND and it will make reference to the county local offer.
-The local offer outlines support available for parents and families and can be found here: www.eastsussex.gov.uk • In the report, we explain how we meet our duties towards pupils with special educational needs and disabilities.
-This report will be published on our school website and reviewed annually.
+1 About this report (SEND CoP 6.81)

+- The Children and Families Act 2014 says that all maintained schools must publish a special educational needs and disabilities (SEND) information report every year. - This report explains how our school meets the needs of pupils with SEND and it will make reference to the county local offer. - The local offer outlines support available for parents and families and can be found here:

+- In the report, we explain how we meet our duties towards pupils with special educational needs and disabilities. - This report will be published on our school website and reviewed annually.
 We will gather the views of parents and pupils to inform this report.
 If you want to give us your views about the report, please contact the SENDCo.

+Signed......Chair of Governors Date.....
-Signed Date Chair of Governors 2 Who do I contact?
-(SEND CoP 6.79 bullet 5) • The special educational needs and disabilities coordinator (SENDCo) is responsible for managing and co-ordinating the support for pupils with special educational needs, including those who have education health and care (EHC) plans.
-The SENDCo also provides professional guidance to school staff and works closely with parents and other services that provide for pupils in the school.
-The SENDCo at Peacehaven Community School is Ashley Curcio, who is a qualified teacher and has been accredited by the National Award for SEN Coordinator .The assistant SENDCo is Charlotte Dowling who's accreditation training for the National Award for SEN Coordinator is due to complete February 2024.
-Ashley Curcio is available on 01273 581100 or ashley.curcio@swale.at.
-To contact Ashley or the SEND team please call 01273 575804 or email pcs-senddepartment@swale.at.
-3 Which pupils does the school provide for?
-(SEND CoP 6.79 bullet 1) • Ashley Curcio is part of Swale Academies Trust and we admit pupils from age 11 to 16 years.
-We are an inclusive school.
-This means we provide for pupils with all types of special educational needs: dyslexia, dyspraxia, speech and language needs, autism, asperger's ndrome, cerebral palsy, learning difficulties and behaviour difficulties There are other kinds of special educational needs which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.
-There may be instances where the needs of a pupil are significant and/or complex and we will need to seek additional resources and advice or request statutory assessment for an appropriate provision and/ or setting to be identified.
-The school also currently meets the needs of pupils with an education, health and care plan with the following kinds of special educational needs:

-Cerebral Palsy, ASC, Specific learning disability, Moderate learning disability, SCLN, ADHD, Visual Impairment and Foetal Alcohol Spectrum Disorder (FASD). • https://www.phcs.org.uk/
+Who do I contact?
+(SEND CoP 6.79 bullet 5)

+- The special educational needs and disabilities coordinator (SENDCo) is responsible for managing and co-ordinating the support for pupils with special educational needs, including those who have education health and care (EHC) plans. - The SENDCo also provides professional guidance to school staff and works closely with parents and other services that provide for pupils in the school. - The SENDCo at Peacehaven Community School is Nicky Channon, who is a qualified teacher and has been accredited by the National Award for SEN Coordinator .The assistant SENDCo is Charlotte Dowling who has also achieved the National Award for SEN Coordinator.

+Nicky Channon is available on 01273 581100 or nicky.channon@swale.at To contact Nicky or the SEND team please call 01273 575804 or email pcs-senddepartment@swale.at.

+Which pupils does the school provide for?
+(SEND CoP 6.79 bullet 1)

+- Peacehaven Community School is part of Swale Academies Trust and we admit pupils from age 11 to 16 years. - We are an inclusive school.
+This means we provide for pupils with all types of special educational needs: dyslexia, dyspraxia, speech and language needs, autism, asperger's syndrome, cerebral palsy, learning difficulties and behaviour difficulties - There are other kinds of special educational needs which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met. - There may be instances where the needs of a pupil are significant and/or complex and we will need to seek additional resources and advice or request statutory assessment for an appropriate provision and/ or setting to be identified. - The school also currently meets the needs of pupils with an education, health and care plan with the following kinds of special educational needs: List all current and recent past SEND needs of EHCP pupils.
+Cerebral Palsy, ASC, Specific learning disability, Moderate learning disability, SCLN, ADHD,

-- If you want a place for a pupil who has an education, health and care plan, contact your assessment and planning officer at East Sussex County Council. - If you want a place for any other pupil with special educational needs, you should apply as normal and your application will be considered in the same way as applications from pupils without special educational needs.
+- Visual Impairment and Foetal Alcohol Spectrum Disorder (FASD). - If you want a place for a pupil who has an education, health and care plan, contact your assessment and planning officer at East Sussex County Council. - If you want a place for any other pupil with special educational needs, you should apply as normal and your application will be considered in the same way as applications from pupils without special educational needs.